Saturday, 27 September 2014

 By Gary Deane

-Admittedly Leonard looks to be film-ready with his books structured like treatments.
-However, that plus millions of studio dollars apparently gets you a dry cappuccino and a pile of stink like ‘The Big Bounce’ (1969) an ineffectual melodrama and then also ‘The Big Bounce’ (2004), a crudely-struck ‘crime comedy’.
-That two such abject failures would be been born of same book suggests that Leonard was never meant to be the smartest choice in a high-concept world.
-This isn’t to say that every film based on a Leonard title has been a waste of time - just most of them with almost none able to negotiate Leonard’s tight straddle between mayhem and drollery, never overplaying his hand in either direction.
+Admittedly, Leonard's novels appear film-ready, his books structured like treatments.
+However, that plus millions of studio dollars apparently gets you a dry cappuccino and piles of stink like The Big Bounce (1969), a weak-minded melodrama, and then in 2004, a crudely-struck remake billed as a "crime comedy’".
+That two such failures would have been born of the same book suggests that Leonard would never be the smartest choice in a dumbed-down high-concept world.

-Of the better ones, John Frankenheimer’s '52 Pick-Up' (1986) a grim neo-noir adapted from an earlier Leonard book, didn’t even attempt that negotiation, offering a hard-edged reading that backed right away from any irony.
-'Out of Sight' (1998) directed by Steven Soderbergh was moody and romantic and settled for quirky charm.
-While it wasn’t lame, it still was a bit limp.
+That said, not every film based on a Leonard title has been a waste of time -- just most, with few able to negotiate Leonard’s tight straddle between mayhem and drollery, never overplaying his hand either way.
+Of the better ones, John Frankenheimer’s 52 Pick-Up (1986) a grim neo-noir adapted from an earlier Leonard book, didn’t even attempt that negotiation, offering a hard-edged reading that backed away from irony.
+Out of Sight (1998), directed by Steven Soderbergh, was more moody and romantic, settling for a quirky charm.
+Unfortunately, though the movie wasn’t lame, it ended up limp.

-Based on Leonard’s book Rum Punch, it’s the story of an airline stewardess (Pam Grier) who’s picked up by Federal agents at LAX with cash and drugs intended to go to Ordell Robbie (Samuel L. Jackson).
-Knowing Ordell isn’t going believe her even if she doesn’t inform, she decides to set him up along with his ex-cellmate/sidekick Louis Gara (Robert De Niro) and Ordell’s stoner girl friend (Bridget Fonda).
-However, Jackie wants to come out of it better than she came in (not all that great) and enlists the help of Max Cherry (Robert Forster), a bail bondsman Ordell initially had hired to get her out following the bust.
+On the other hand, Jackie Brownreleased in 1997, was the real deal -- the only adaptation to date that can lay claim to having captured Elmore Leonard where he lived and breathed.
+Based on Leonard’s book Rum Punch, it tells of an airline stewardess (Pam Grier) who’s picked up by Federal agents at LAX with cash and drugs supposed to be delivered to Ordell Robbie (Samuel L. Jackson).
+Knowing Ordell isn’t going to believe that she hasn't informed on him, she decides to go ahead and set him up, along with his ex-cellmate/sidekick Louis Gara (Robert De Niro) and Ordell’s stoner girlfriend (Bridget Fonda).
+Jackie needs to come out of this better than she came in (not all that great) and enlists the help of Max Cherry (Robert Forster), a bail bondsman Ordell hired to get her out following the bust.

 The film was directed by Quentin Tarantino, who took his own kind of liberties with the story.
 The novel’s ‘Jackie Burke’ becomes ‘Jackie Brown’ - no longer a trim blonde 30-ish cougar but an older black fox with ample curves.
 Tarantino relocates the story from West Palm Beach to Los Angeles and messes with countless details.
 However, what emerges is a film and iteration of Leonard that is near-perfect.
-Tarantino wisely cools his jets and settles for straighter story-telling and slightly more cautiously interesting characters than he normally likes to do.
+Tarantino wisely cools his jets and settles for straighter story-telling and slightly more cautiously interesting characters than he usually likes to do.

-Taratino has his actors command the screen without showiness - just as Leonard’s characters effortlessly command the page.
+Tarantino has his actors command the screen without showiness -- just as Leonard’s characters effortlessly command the page.
 But Tarantino actually does the author one better by making Jackie more resonant and memorable with the casting of Pam Grier.
 Grier has appeared in movies since the blaxploitation days (‘Foxy Brown’, ‘Coffy’).
 However, she’s never been the actress (and the star) she is in ‘Jackie Brown’ as she realizes the poignancy of a middle-aged woman who’s managed to get by on her looks and now has to trade on her wits in order to get out of her dead-end life.

 Apart from racial identity, there’s nothing black and white about these characters or the situations in which they find themselves - though it’s important to note that questions of identity always were central to Leonard.
 He put race up front from the time of his early westerns and also wrote more authentic female heroines into his crime books than just about anyone else in any genre.
-The writer’s’s affinities to popular culture and music always were those of generations half his age.
+The writer’s affinities to popular culture and music always were those of generations half his age.
 It’s not hard to see why Tarantino would be preternaturally drawn to Leonard, starting with the director’s own obsession with the idioms of genre and pop artifacts.

 To his credit, Tarantino also avoids any uncomfortable displays of violence in ‘Jackie Brown’ even to the point of taking what there is in the book down a notch.
 Little is seen and not much dwelt on.
 When Ordell takes care of his ‘associate’, Beaumont Livingstone (Chris Tucker) whom he suspects of snitching, it’s off at a distance.
 When Louis suddenly shoots Melanie for getting on his case one too many times, she goes down off-screen in another of those superb ‘drop-dead’ moments that Tarantino owns.
-When Ordell in turn kills Louis for shooting Melanie, it all happens inside a vehicle and again, way off.
+When Ordell in turn kills Louis for shooting Melanie, it all happens inside a vehicle and, again, way off.
 The violence itself (though not its threat) is almost incidental, similar to how Leonard writes it.

-Though he’s always insisted he doesn’t ‘do neo-noir’, Tarantino obviously recognized ‘Rum Punch’s story for what it was - not just some screwball, comedic affectation but something real and raw and human that also was funny.
-Which was comfort to those who long had been believers in Leonard - recognizing there were some who tended to regard him as a formulist and, for purposes here, not enough a ‘noirist’.
+Though he’s always insisted he doesn’t 'do neo-noir’, Tarantino obviously recognized ‘Rum Punch’s story for what it was -- not just some screwball, comedic affectation but something real and raw and human that also was funny.
+Which was comfort to those who long had been believers in Leonard -- recognizing there were some who tended to regard him as a formulist and, for purposes here, not enough a ‘noirist’.
 However Leonard from the beginning transcended formula to create a genre category unto itself, case-hardened pulp noir thrillers graced with both dark humor and the heartbeat of real human beings.
-‘Jackie Brown’ is that and more.
+‘Jackie Brown’ is all that and more.

 1 comment: